Kunzang Palyul Choling: Teachings and practices

 Jetsunma Ahkon Lhamo teaches twice a week, Sundays and Wednesdays, and podcasts Buddhism for Beginners.
 Atira Zeoli, Ahkon Lhamo's daughter, teaches a beginning class twice monthly, while the monks and nuns teach shamatha meditation on weekends based on Jetsunma Ahkon Lhamo's book Stabilizing the Mind.

 The Mingyur Dorje Institute started by Khenchen Tsewang Gyatso has been continued by Khenpo Karze, who teaches a regular series of classes on such topics as Shantideva's Bodhisattva's Guide (Bodhicharyavatara).
 He also teaches about Buddhism to children in local comparative religions classes.

 Visiting teachers give esoteric empowerments.
 Kuchen Rinpoche and Khenpo Norgay give empowerments necessary for students to begin many traditional Vajrayana Buddhist practices.
 In addition, students attend the annual Palyul summer retreat in McDonough, NY.

 Monastic community

-Kunzang Palyul Choling has a large community of monks and nuns, many of whom have remained ordained since 1988.
+Kunzang Palyul Choling has had a large community of monks and nuns since 1988.
 A small number live at the temple while the majority live in households of three and four nearby.